 During the spring and in wet conditions, crews work to ensure the highway is safe and passable.
 More permanent repairs are completed when the subsurface has dried out.

-The ministry maintains more than 26,000 km of provincial highways so there can be many "work zones" across Saskatchewan during construction season and motorists are reminded that flagpersons (traffic control) work to make sure everyone gets by safely.
-It can be a dangerous job, so please respect the people working in these highway construction zones.
+The ministry maintains more than 26,000 km of provincial highways so there can be many work zones across Saskatchewan during construction season and motorists are reminded that flag persons work to make sure everyone gets through the workzone safely.
+Working on the highway can be a dangerous job, so please respect the people working in these highway construction zones.

 Spring Road Failures